LuPro/lupro.github.io/blog_sources/nav_gestures.md

 But it's also kind of a black box as to when that happens and it really annoys me a lot - besides, the quick task switch gesture is neat for one switch, but gets very tiring to use when you have to use it several times in a row.

-So how about a bespoke "task scrub" gesture that activates on a mostly-horizontal gesture invocation.
+So how about a bespoke "task scrub" gesture that activates on a mostly-horizontal gesture invocation and allows to scrub through a large number of recent tasks.

 ![](nav_gestures_ready_for_review_5.jpg)

-# Right
+# Right.

-Skipping over a lot of detail and many potential jokes in the sake of brevi-WOW HOW IS IT OVER 2000 WORDS ALREADY?!
+I've skipped over a lot of detail and some entire sidequests in this story (with a lot of potential for more jokes) for the sake of brevi-WOW HOW IS IT OVER 2000 WORDS ALREADY?!

 Uhm.

 # Wrapping Up

-There's still some bugs to fix, some tasks for later MRs (though much less than I thought it would be) and some decisions to make, but this has been my small odyssey about first fixing then slightly extending then completely rewriting the navigation gestures for Plasma Mobile
+There's still some bugs to fix, some tasks for later MRs (though much fewer than I thought there would be) and some decisions to make, but for now this has been my small odyssey about first fixing then slightly extending then completely rewriting the navigation gestures for Plasma Mobile